 About the student body, LC students say:

 Lynchburg students are “laid-back but studious,” with a shared love of sports.
 Many undergraduates were “star athletes in high school,” and, because of the school’s top-ranked athletics, “Most of the kids that go here either do varsity or club sports.”
 The “campus is not that diverse,” principally comprised of “nice, middle- to upper-class kids” from Virginia.
 However, you don’t have to fit a mold to be accepted at Lynchburg.
 No matter their background, “Most students fit in quite well,” and “It is not hard to make friends here regardless of sex, age, or anything else.”
-As one student puts it, “The only way someone cannot fit in here at Lynchburg College, is if they blockade themselves in their room and refuse to eat, shower, or attend class.”
+As one student puts it, “The only way someone cannot fit in here at University of Lynchburg, is if they blockade themselves in their room and refuse to eat, shower, or attend class.”
 From theater groups to field hockey, “everyone quickly becomes involved with different organizations” on campus.

 The Princeton Review, a New York-based company, is known for its test preparation, education, and college admission services.
 For more information, check www.PrincetonReview.com.